LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

   values correspond to the regions in the 'TRACE' extension.

 - 'PROFILE': Profile estimate from the stacked lamp flat.
 Non-zero only where the 'TRACE' extension is non-zero.
-  Profile is normalized so the sum in each column of each trace is unity.
-This extension is compressed but it is compressed using the GZip algorithm instead of RICE compression like most of the rest of the image extensions produced by LCO because GZip is lossless.
+  The profile is normalized so the sum in each column of each trace is unity.
+This extension is compressed, but it is compressed using the GZip algorithm instead of RICE compression like most of the rest of the image extensions produced by LCO, because GZip is lossless.

 - 'WEIGHTS': 2-D frame of optimal extraction weights based on the profile extension described above.
 Using the :code:`get_trace_region` method can be used to easily reapply these weights and sum to produce an extraction.